danionescu0/Website-checker/README.md

     }
 ````

-Currently there are four event listeners, the listeners are responsable for:
+Currently we have the following event listeners:

-* Submitting the failure to thingspeak
+* Submitting the check status to thingspeak (succes/failure)
 * Speak a verbal alert (with voice)
 * Trigger a pin for C.H.I.P. development board if configured
 * Trigger a pin for raspberry pi development board if configured
+* Send an email alert